NICU Spectral Lighting System for Health Innovations

 Understanding the Science behind the NICU Spectral Lights

-To quantify and reflect the intensities of light needed, a spectrometer, placed on the roof of Cincinnati Children’s Hospital, takes constant, real-time measurements of the sun.
-Being able to recreate sunlight inside the NICUs has crucial benefits for circadian biology, vascularization, growth, and metabolism; additionally, the benefits of providing the pleasing visual effect of sunrise and sunset can help decrease anxiety and help with mood.
+To measure and translate the intensities of light needed, a spectrometer was placed on the roof of Cincinnati Children’s Hospital.
+The spectrometer, a tool for measuring light, takes real-time measurements of daylight.
+Being able to recreate the critical elements of daylight inside the NICU has crucial benefits for circadian biology, growth, and metabolism.
+Additionally, the benefits of providing the pleasing visual effect of sunrise and sunset can help decrease anxiety and help with mood.